ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 [See for yourself.](/about) Less links to pages you can easily find and reach through the dropdown menu's described above.

 FIX SELF PORTRAIT!

+### Favicon
+Added a simple favicon to the head.html template.

 ### Web feed functionality
 https://gohugo.io/templates/rss/